fire774/Pieray-bot/README.md

 If you run into a problem please let me know, code is prone to bugs.

 # Update log
 version 1.1 (03-29-2021): Filtering for chests and blacksmiths is now optional, they're no longer hard coded into the Pieray bot.
 Added option of SIMPLE_RESET which only resets the world once, it does not search for anything.
 Default delay set to 70ms, as recommended by the mods.

+04-11-2021: Added the LITE version, which does not use pieray.
+It filters by biome only, and does not use AHK's PixelSearch function which has recently been really buggy.
+Use this if you want a simplified version or the original is not working.
+Find it here: https://github.com/fire774/Pieray-bot/tree/fire774-lite

 # Look here if you have a problem
 Do not start the script from the pause menu.